Best things to do in Tokyo: A 2026 travel guide

 Meiji Shrine

 Japan is known for its mix of ultramodern and traditional styles.
-To balance the bustle of Shibuya crossing, head to Meiji Shrine, located just a 15 to 20-minute walk away.
+To balance the bustle of Shibuya Crossing, head to Meiji Shrine, located just a 15 to 20-minute walk away.

 This peaceful shrine offers a refreshing change of scenery with its surrounding wooded area near Harajuku Station.